rogsme/yams.media/content/config/sonarr.md

 > Sonarr is a PVR for Usenet and BitTorrent users.
 It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them.
 It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.

-In YAMS, Sonarr is going to manage all our TV Shows, download them, sort them, etc.
+In YAMS, Sonarr is your TV show manager - it's going to handle everything from downloads to organizing your episodes.
+Think of it as your personal TV assistant! 📺

 ## Initial configuration

 In your browser, go to [http://{your-ip-address}:8989/]().
-You'll see the authentication configuration page.
+Just like with Radarr, we'll start with some basic security settings.

-- Select "Forms (Login Page)" as the "Authentication Method".
+- Select "Forms (Login Page)" as the "Authentication Method"
-- In "Authentication Required" select "Disabled for Local Addresses".
+- In "Authentication Required" select "Disabled for Local Addresses" (so you can browse freely on your home network)

-Fill it in with your information and click on save:
+Create your username and password, then click save:

 [![sonarr-18](/pics/sonarr-18.png)](/pics/sonarr-18.png)

-Then you'll see Sonarr's empty page.
-You'll also notice you have 3 messages on the system tab, but we'll deal with them later.
+You'll see Sonarr's empty page.
+Don't mind those 3 system messages - we'll get to them later!

 [![sonarr-1](/pics/sonarr-1.png)](/pics/sonarr-1.png)

 ### Media management

-First, go to "Settings" and then "Media management".
-On this screen:
+Let's tell Sonarr how to handle our TV shows!
+Go to "Settings" and then "Media management".
+Here's what we need to do:
-- Click on "Show Advanced".
+- Click on "Show Advanced" (it sounds scary but we'll keep it simple!)
-- Check the "Rename Episodes" box.
+- Check the "Rename Episodes" box
+- Set up these naming formats:
-- Change "Standard Episode Format" to `{Series Title} - S{season:00}E{episode:00} - {Episode Title}`
+  - "Standard Episode Format": `{Series Title} - S{season:00}E{episode:00} - {Episode Title}`
-- Change "Daily Episode Format" to `{Series Title} - {Air-Date} - {Episode Title}`
+  - "Daily Episode Format": `{Series Title} - {Air-Date} - {Episode Title}`
-- Change "Anime Episode Format" to `{Series Title} - S{season:00}E{episode:00} - {Episode Title}`
+  - "Anime Episode Format": `{Series Title} - S{season:00}E{episode:00} - {Episode Title}`
-- Change "Series Folder Format" to `{Series TitleYear}` [![sonarr-2](/pics/sonarr-2.png)](/pics/sonarr-2.png)
+  - "Series Folder Format": `{Series TitleYear}`

+[![sonarr-2](/pics/sonarr-2.png)](/pics/sonarr-2.png)

-At the bottom of the same screen, go to "Root folders" and click on "Add Root Folder".
+Scroll down to "Root Folders" and click on "Add Root Folder".

 [![sonarr-3](/pics/sonarr-3.png)](/pics/sonarr-3.png)

-And add the `/data/tvshows/` folder
+Add the `/data/tvshows/` folder:

 [![sonarr-4](/pics/sonarr-4.png)](/pics/sonarr-4.png)

-**Note:** This is NOT on your filesystem!
-The `/data/tvshows/` folder exists inside the `docker` environment and maps to your server `/mediafolder/media/tvshows/` folder!
+**Note:** Just like with Radarr, this path is inside the docker environment - it maps to your server's `/mediafolder/media/tvshows/` folder.
+Docker magic at work! ✨

 Finally, click on "Save Changes".